kevzettler/kevzettler.github.com/_posts/2012-7-5-write_your_javascript_like_its_lisp.md

 Another added benefit of this pattern is that it now makes it easy to annotate our functions to utilize the features of [Google's Closure Compiler](https://developers.google.com/closure/compiler/docs/js-for-compiler).
 This opens up the opportunity to add strict type checking to our JavaScript.

+Expanding on our re-factor, we could have abstracted the anonymous callbacks passed to the `fadeOut` and `animate` invocations.
+Also the callback passed to our `$.Get` call is ripe for naming as well.
+For this small example we'll skip editing them as its a bit overkill.
+In larger code bases you'll see those functions swell.

 ## Generate large objects from named functions.
 This next example is a bit exaggerated but gets the concept across.
 Often times you may have some JavaScript objects defined inline as a parameter or local variable.